sankeer28/Spedup-Slowed-MV/README.md

     /____/ .___/\___/\__,_/\__,_/ .___/   /____/_/\____/|__/|__/\___/\__,_/  /_/  /_/  |___/
         /_/                    /_/
 ```
 ### A Python script that automates the creation of nightcore-style/sped-up videos or slowed-down videos by combining a wallpaper with audio extracted from URLs from supported websites like **YouTube**, **YouTube music**, and **Soundcloud**.
-This will work with other sites, full list can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+### This script will work with other sites, full list can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 ![gif](https://github.com/sankeer28/Spedup-Slowed-MV/assets/112449287/52e46e16-7421-42f0-bd5e-ac603290e9af)
 ## Features
 - Downloads from URLs of [supported websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) using *yt-dlp*